 Side effects from treatment

-Ask the healthcare provider about any problems or changes you should watch for and what you should do if you notice them.
+Ask the provider about any problems or changes you should watch for and what you should do if you notice them.

 Key points about Wilms tumor

 Wilms tumor is cancer that starts in the kidney cells.

-It’s most often found in children between ages 3 and 4.
+It’s most often found in children ages 3 to 4.

 It may not cause any symptoms and may not be diagnosed until it’s large.